 - Very Loosely Based on a True Story

 - Villain Ball: Whether they be men or women, the would-be supervillains in these stories tend to be done in relatively easily by their own arrogance and/or stupidity.
-(Occasionally you'll find one who's Dangerously Genre Savvy, but even then he/she will be trounced in satisfyingly humiliating fashion.)
+(Occasionally you'll find one who doesn't hold it, but even then he/she will be trounced in satisfyingly humiliating fashion.)
 The reason for this is simple: with only 90 minutes to work with, the baddie has to be dealt with in expeditious fashion, even if this results in some laughable Villain Decay.

 - Villain with Good Publicity: The Evil, Evil Men and the Evil Attractive Bitch.

 - Why Did You Make Me Hit You?